Updates (October 2025 to December 2025)

 You can have multiple integrations for the same environment, if the WebACL ARN numbers are different.

-Allow or block - The allow or block action is decided based on the IP range rules.
-These rules are configured as part of the Malicious source policy.
+Allow or block — The allow or block action is decided based on the IP range rules, which are configured as part of the Malicious source policy.

 Count — When you select Count, none of the requests are blocked; in other words, it acts like an allow-all rule.
 The Count action also applies to the existing blocked IP addresses and rules.
 In this case, only metrics are recorded.
 For more information on Count, see AWS documentation.

-Click on Save.
-You can view the AWS WAF integration in the integration dashboard.
+Click Save.
+You can view the AWS WAF Integration under Configured WAF Integrations.

 Enable IP rules

 Once the integration configuration is complete, enable the IP rules you want to synchronize with AWS WAF.
 Navigate to Protection → Custom Policy → Malicious Sources tab to configure or enable IP rules.
-You can enable an existing policy or create a new one by clicking the Add Policy button.
-The screenshot below shows an already existing policy (AWS IP Set Rules) was enabled after AWS WAF integration was completed.
+You can enable an existing policy or create a new one by clicking Add Policy.

 Only policies created, enabled, or disabled after the integration is completed are propagated to AWS WAF.
 Policies already enabled before the integration was completed are not propagated to AWS WAF.